Our Mission

 Who are we and what do we stand for.

-We are a growing coalition of 25+ bipartisan Sammamish residents (Democrats, Republicans.
-Independents, Progressives), committed to shaping a Town Center that is environmentally sustainable, and fiscally responsible - without regressively taxing fixed-income residents to benefit developers and city council member’s personal agendas.
-We reflect our community’s reasons for moving to Sammamish.
+We are a growing coalition of 50+ bipartisan Sammamish residents including Democrats, Republicans, Independents, Libertarians, and Progressives committed to shaping a Town Center that is environmentally sustainable and fiscally responsible without unfairly burdening fixed income residents.

-Many of us have lived here between 10 and 50+ years and have seen the damage that can happen when partisanship happens–when city council majorities swing too far to the right then far to the left.
-We are unified in our support of leaders that believe in compromise.
+Many of us have lived here for 10 to 50+ years and have seen the harm caused when council majorities swing too far in either political direction.
+We support leaders who value balance, compromise, and thoughtful decision making.